lucaguindani/nvim-argocd/README.md

 - List applications in a vertical split buffer
 - Sync applications
-- Delete applications with confirmation prompt
+- Delete applications
-- Rollback applications to a selected revision
 - Telescope picker with keybindings for all major actions

+---

+### Requirements

+- Neovim 0.7+ with Lua support
+- Telescope.nvim for picker support (optional)

 ---